ThiagoHardt/thiago-hardt-portfolio/README.md

 -   As a **software developer**
 -  I want to **showcase my work in the web**
--   So that employers and clients can find or hire me
+-   So that employers and clients can find or hire the

 ## Features